Java Interview Questions-Core Faq - 2

 Difference between a static and a non-static inner class?

 A static inner class is associated with its outer class and does not hold an implicit reference to the outer class instance.
 A non-static inner class, also known as an inner class, holds an implicit reference to its outer class instance and can access its members.

 Difference between a break statement and a continue statement?

-Difference between a while statement and a do while statement?
+Difference between a while statement and a do-while statement?

 Difference between an if statement and a switch statement?

-Difference between Executor.submit() and Executer.execute() method?
+Difference between Executor.submit() and Executor.execute() method?

 Difference between the prefix and postfix forms of the ++ operator?